Hypergeometric Hodge modules: Integral transforms of torus embeddings

-We have already computed the Hodge filtration of $\mcn$.
-In order to compute the Hodge filtration under the direct image of $\pi_2$, we will use the results obtained above and read off the Hodge filtration from the corresponding $\msr_V$-module $\mst(\mcm^0_{\widetilde{A}},F^{H})$.
+We have already computed the Hodge filtration of $\mcn$ (more precisely, we have computed it on the restrictions $\mcn_u$ of $\cN$ to each chart $W_u \times V$ in Proposition \ref{prop:OriginalCoord}).
+In order to compute the Hodge filtration under the direct image of $\pi_2$, we will use the results obtained above and read off the Hodge filtration from the corresponding $\msr_V$-module $\mst(\mcm^{\widetilde{\beta}}_{\widetilde{A}},F^{H})$.
 We have the following isomorphisms

 Using these isomorphisms the claim follows easily. \end{proof}